EGega/EGega/README.md

 - 🔭 I’m currently working on a Vanilla Javascript e-commerece website.
 - 🌱 I’m currently learning Python and Django
-- 👨‍💻 I'm currently
+- 👨‍💻 I'm currently mastering React
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with REact, Python and Django
 - 💬 Ask me anything about HTML, CSS, Git, JS, Beijing, Korça, Istanbul and Berlin.
 - ⚡ Fun fact: There are more than 170.000 bunkers in Albania.
 You can read more [here](https://en.wikipedia.org/wiki/Bunkers_in_Albania)